 Note: Disregard the initial public IP address assigned to your cloud servers when they are built.
 With RackConnect v2.0, the automation processes deactivates the initial public IP address.

 Alternative methods of connecting to your RackConnect cloud servers

 If you have not provisioned dedicated public IP addresses to your RackConnect cloud servers, you might be able to use one of these alternative methods for connecting to these cloud servers:

 You can connect to one of your dedicated servers, and then from that dedicated server, you can connect to one of your RackConnect cloud servers by using its ServiceNet IP address with RackConnect v2.0 cloud servers, or by using its cloud network’s IP address with RackConnect v3.0 cloud servers.
 With RackConnect v2.0, this method requires that you have an appropriate Dedicated to Cloud Servers network policy deployed.
 With RackConnect v3.0, this method requires that you have an appropriate access list entry that allows this access.

 Connect directly to the console of the cloud server by using the console option available within the Cloud Control Panel.

-Important: When connecting between your cloud and dedicated environments with RackConnect, always use the private IP addresses of your dedicated and cloud servers to avoid bandwidth charges.
+Important: When connecting between cloud and dedicated environments with RackConnect, always use the private IP addresses of the dedicated and cloud servers to avoid bandwidth charges.

 Continue the conversation in the Rackspace Community.